ashbys01/Rapid-Antigen-Test-Alert/README.md

 ```

 Firstly, acquire a 'Pushover User Key' from https://pushover.net/.
 Create a new application and aquire the applications 'API Token/Key'.
-Change the suburbs you wish to search.
+Add your suburb details.
+Note: all three parameters are required in order to only return one suburb.
+Include the search raduis in Kms.
 Wait timer is how long the script will wait for the site to load in seconds.
 Refresh timer is how often (after searching through suburbs) that the script should restart in minutes.

 Run the script (for bash based systems e.g. mac/linux/WSL)
 ```